Oneflow-Inc/libai/docs/source/notes/How_to_build_vision_transformer_model_in_LiBai.md

 # How to build vision transformer model in LiBai
-It's easy for the users to use libai's built-in layers, e.g., [libai.layers](https://libai.readthedocs.io/en/latest/modules/libai.layers.html), to build the `transformer-based` models.
-Let's take a deep look into the process of building vision transformer model in LiBai.
+It's easy for users to build the `transformer-based` models by using the libai's built-in [layers](https://libai.readthedocs.io/en/latest/modules/libai.layers.html).
+Let's take a deep dive into the building process of vision transformer model in LiBai.

 ## Model Architecture
 **Vision Transformer** was released with paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.